AICoE/manage-dependencies-tutorial/README.md

 Within the different Thoth integations, in this tutorial we are going to focus on the JupyterLab extension for dependency management, which is called [jupyterlab-requirements][2].

-You can use this extension for each of your notebook to guarantee they have the correct dependencies.
+You can use this extension for each of your notebooks to guarantee they have the correct dependencies.
 This extension is able to add/remove dependencies, lock them and store them in the notebook metadata.
-In this way all the dependencies information required to repeat the environment are shipped with the notebook.
+In this way, all the dependencies information required to repeat the environment are shipped with the notebook.

 In particular, in the notebook metadata you will find: